Loucee/Soupy/README.md

 function menu:mousereleased(x, y, button) end

+function menu:onEntered() -- This function gets called when the state is entered through Soupy:enterState(state) end

 function menu:cleanup() -- This function is called when you do Soupy.removeState(name), and is used to clean up any variables/assets that are no longer needed end
 ```